-- The specific disclosures made by each Non-Executive Director; - Where applicable, the related party dealings referable to each Non-Executive Director; - That no Non-Executive Director is, or has been associated directly with, a substantial shareholder of the Bank; - That no Non-Executive Director has ever been employed by the Bank or any of its subsidiaries;

-- That no Non-Executive Director is, or has been associated with, a supplier, professional adviser, consultant to or customer of the Group which is material under the accounting standards; - That no Non-Executive Director personally carries on any role for the Group otherwise than as a Director of the Bank; and - That no Non-Executive Director has a material contractual relationship with the Group other than as a Director of the Bank.
+- The specific disclosures made by each Non-Executive Director; - Where applicable, the related party dealings referable to each Non-Executive Director; - Whether a Non-Executive Director is, or has been associated directly with, a substantial shareholder of the Bank: - Whether a Non-Executive Director has ever been employed by the Bank or any of its subsidiaries; - Whether a Non-Executive Director is, or has been associated with, a supplier, professional adviser, consultant to or customer of the Group which is material under the accounting standards; - Whether a Non-Executive Director is, or has been within the last three (3) years, a partner, director, or senior employee of a provider of material professional services to the Group; - Whether the Non-Executive Director is, or has been within the last three (3) years, in a material business relationship as a supplier or customer of the Group, or an officer of or associated with someone in such a relationship; - Whether a Non-Executive Director personally carries on any role for the Group otherwise than as a Director of the Bank; - Whether a Non-Executive Director has a material contractual relationship with the Group other than as a Director of the Bank; and - Whether a Non-Executive Director has close family ties with any person who falls within any of the above categories.

-David Turner has served on the Board for more than nine (9) years.
-In October 2015 Jane Hemstritch will have served on the Board for nine (9) years.
+David Turner, Harrison Young and Sir John Anderson have each served on the Board for more than nine years.
 The Board does not believe that their tenure interferes with their ability to act in the best interests of the Group or compromises their ability to exercise independent judgement.
+Their status as independent Directors was confirmed by the Board in 2016.